TanjaKec/datachallenge/content/day1/PrinciplesVisualisation/_index.en.md

 There is a belief that charts with two different y-axes make it hard for most people to read and to intuitively make right conclusions about two data sets.
 The main danger of dual axis charts is that they’re not intuitive.
 There are many people who are opposing them as they often create confusion and assumed correlation when there is none.
 [Stephen Few]( https://www.perceptualedge.com/about.php), however, has wrote a well-argued [paper](https://www.perceptualedge.com/articles/visual_business_intelligence/dual-scaled_axes.pdf) in which he carefully presents issues one needs to take into consideration when wanting to use them. ![Red variant](/day1/PrinciplesVisualisation/images/DualScaled.png?width=30pc)
-You need to judge for yourself if you are going to be fun or not of dual y-axis charts.
+You need to decide for yourself if you are going to be fun or not of dual y-axis charts.
 It should certainly depend on your judgment of its suitability for conveying your graphical story telling as with any other graphical format.

 Interactivity allows the viewer to engage with your data in ways impossible by static graphs